ashu-tagore/Magma_Clone/README.md

-Here's your updated README.md with the new Vercel link:
+Here's the markdown code for your README.md file:

 ```markdown
 # 🌋 Magma Website Clone